finos/perspective/docs/md/development.md

 Perspective is organized as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), and uses [lerna](https://lernajs.io/) to manage dependencies.
-The `@finos/perspective` modules has an additional, unmanaged dependency however; the [Emscripten](https://github.com/kripken/emscripten) compiler, which is used to compile the core C++ engine to WebAssembly, and must be installed independently.
+The `@finos/perspective` modules has an additional, unmanaged dependency—the [Emscripten](https://github.com/kripken/emscripten) compiler, which is used to compile the core C++ engine to WebAssembly, and must be installed independently.

+This guide provides instructions for both the Javascript and Python libraries.
+To switch your development toolchain between the two, use `yarn setup`.
+Once the setup script has been run, common commands like `yarn build` and `yarn test` automatically call the correct build and test tools.

 ## Building